Jswizzy/Android-Notes/App_Architecture/ui_events.md

 }
 ```

-UDF:
+## Unidirectional Data Flow

-- UI actions that originate from the ViewModel—ViewModel events—should always result in a UI state update.
+UI actions that originate from the ViewModel—ViewModel events—should always result in a UI state update.

+ViewModel events should always result in UI state updates.

-- can recreate state after process death with Saved State Module
+> You can recreate state after process death with Saved State Module

 ```kotlin
 data class LoginUiState(